novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-137.md

 If a scandal were to break out with the eldest daughter of 【Guseong】, things would get complicated.

-Anyway, as Lee Hyun-woo remained silent, Lee Jung-woo subtly changed the subject.
+Anyway, as Lee Hyun-woo remained silent, so Lee Jung-woo subtly changed the subject.

 “Oh, what happened to those guys?”